Epics, stories, versions, and sprints

 Versions are often developed over a set of sprints, much like epics.
 Savvy product owners may choose to deliver an epic over several versions.
 An epic does not have to be fully contained within a version.
 By delivering an epic over several versions, the product owner can learn how the market is responding to that epic and make calculated decisions about its future direction rather than doing one giant release.

-Looking at our account management scenario above, a product owner may structure the release strategy as follows:
+A product owner may structure the release strategy as follows:

 - Version 1: login, logout, password management